gravitational/teleport/rfd/0096-securing-docker-images.md

 should treat releasing these distroless images as a compatibility break, and make our customers aware of our intentions well in advance so that they can prepare.

-## 2. Maintaininece
+## 2. Maintenance

 ### Collecting data

 We are already using the scanning tools built-in to AWS ECR, which periodically scans our images and results of the scan into our Panther SIEM instance.

-To increase the size and quality of the vulnetrability database we scan with, we should also use `trivy` for ongoing scans of our published (i.e. public) images, in addition to the build-time scans described above.
+To increase the size and quality of the vulnerability database we scan with, we should also use `trivy` for ongoing scans of our published (i.e. public) images, in addition to the build-time scans described above.